Van-Goghbot/the-coderoom/docs/getting_start.rst

 -------------------------

 1. Run roscore from a new terminator window.
-2. Open a new terminator window and run "roslaunch baxter_world baxter_gazebo.
+2. Open a new terminator window and run ``roslaunch baxter_world baxter_gazebo``.
-3. Once Gazebo has launched, open a new terminator window and navigate to the folder containing the Dominoes reposotitory code using the cd command.
+3. Once Gazebo has launched, open a new terminator window and navigate to the folder containing the Dominoes reposotitory code using the ``cd`` command.
-4. Finally, run "python right_placement.py" and follow the prompts in the terminal to see the domino placing simulation in action.
+4. Finally, run ``python right_placement.py`` and follow the prompts in the terminal to see the domino placing simulation in action.

 .. figure::  imgs/terminator.png
    :align:   center